-Efficiency was measured and weighted using CSA B415.1-10 methodology.
-A weighted average was used to calculate the overall efficiency across all the 4 burn rate categories using the higher heating value (HHV).
-The weighted average efficiency is 68% (HHV).
+Efficiency was measured and weighted using EPA Method 28R and CSA B415-10 methodology.
+A weighted average was used to calculate the overall efficiency across all of the 4 burn rate categories using the higher heating value (HHV).
+The weighted average efficiency is 79% (HHV).

-To maximize the efficiency of your wood stove, make sure it is sized properly for the space you plan to heat.
+To maximize the efficiency of your wood stove make sure it is sized properly for the space you plan to heat.
 An oversized stove will often be forced to burn at a lower and dirtier burn rate.
 Consult with your dealer for sizing and correctly placing the stove in your home.
 An incorrectly placed stove can greatly reduce efficiency.
-Maximizing the efficiency of your stove will heat your house quickly, burn cleaner and use less wood.
+Maximizing the efficiency of your stove will heat your house guickly, burn cleaner and use less wood.